How can I tell the difference between sun damage and Melasma?

 What is a Wood’s Lamp?

 A Wood’s Lamp is a handheld tool used to diagnose various skin conditions.
 It uses ultraviolet light to closely look at the skin.
 The test is done in a dark room, usually in a dermatologist’s office.
-The lamp is held 4 to 5 inches from the area of skin being studied, and will show any skin color changes.
+The lamp is held about 4 to 5 inches away from the area of skin being examined, and will show any skin color changes.
 These changes are interpreted by a technician and the diagnosis is confirmed.